kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-item-class.md

 #Inventory Classes:  Item, ItemInstance

-The backbone of this Inventory are several classes that inherit from SciptableObject
+The backbone of this Inventory are several classes that inherit from SciptableObject.

 ##Item Class, ItemInstance Class
+The Item Class is an **abstract class**, this means that no Item objects can be created directly of the Item type.
+Instead, we must write **concrete classes** that inherit from the Item Class, such as Gem, Potion.

+##class Item
 ```java

 using System.Collections;